ourzora/zora-protocol/README.md

 # Zora Protcool

-This repository is a monorepo for the Protcol
+This repository is a monorepo for the Zora Protcol

 In it you will find: